 Special voters must complete a statutory declaration.
 This is a legal requirement and a protection for electors against possible duplicate voting.

-If an elector requests a special vote and is not on the parliamentary roll (eg just turned 18 years of age), the person must enrol on the parliamentary roll by Friday 11 October 2019.
-An application for registration as a parliamentary elector may be obtained:
+If an elector requests a special vote and is not on the parliamentary roll (e.g. just turned 18 years of age), the person must enrol on the parliamentary roll by Friday 7 October 2022.